ECB's Asmussen, Nowotny see room to cut rates further

 Nowotny was similarly cautious on inflation but said that the economic recovery stalling was the bigger risk for now.

-"It's not the inflation that is the danger, it's stagnation that is the real danger," Nowotny said at an event organised by Pioneer Investments.
+"It's not the inflation that is the danger, it's stagnation that is the real danger," Nowotny said at an event organized by Pioneer Investments.

 "We have now the situation where the perspective of deflation is something not imminent but something that has to be on the minds of central bankers."